Nair: Political organization

 According to Gough, the villages were generally between one and four square miles in area and their lands were usually owned by one landlord family, who claimed a higher ritual rank than its other inhabitants.
-The landlord was also usually the desavazhi (headman) and in all cases their families were known as jenmis.
+The landlord was also usually the desavazhi (headman) and in all cases, their families were known as jenmis.
 These landlords were from the lineages of the royal families or feudatory chiefs; or were patrilineal Nambudiri families or the estates of temples operated by groups of those families.
 They were also from the lineages of the matrilineal vassal Samantan chiefs and, finally, the lowest jenmis in terms of ritual ranking were Nairs who had inherited from matrilineal ancestors to whom land and the concomitant headmanship had been granted by a king.
 In all cases, the landholdings could not be sold without royal permission.

 The villages were historically mostly self-sufficient, with craft trades such as pottery and metalwork present in each of them.
 This meant that there was little need for close central control by the higher levels in the organisational hierarchy, and it also meant that trade between villages was minimal.
 Such traders as did exist were mostly concentrated in the port towns and consisted of immigrant Syrians, Muslims, Christians and Jews, with Hindu traders later arriving from other parts of India, as well as the Europeans.
 The Nairs were the sole members of the village organisations, which existed for such purposes as managing the affairs of the temples and, at one time, organising military training and deployment.
 A Nair family was considered to be part of the village organisation even if they had moved away from it.
 There were other castes in these villages, and other religious groups also, but they were excluded from the organisations.
 This arrangement was different from that found elsewhere in India, and another difference was that each house, whether for Nairs or otherwise, was usually in its own compound.
 There was no communal land, as existed elsewhere, and no communal plan for the village layout.

 Nairs were not permitted to perform rites in the temples of the sanketams, the villages where the land was owned by a group of Nambudiri families, although they might have access to the outer courtyard area.
 Sometimes there were no Nairs at all in these villages.
-In villages where temples existed which were privately owned by a single Nambudiri family, there would be another temple, dedicated to Bhagavadi, that was used by the Nairs.
+In villages where temples existed which were privately owned by a single Nambudiri family, there would be another temple, dedicated to Bhagavati, that was used by the Nairs.
 It was in villages where the Nairs included the headman that there might be just a single temple, run by their village organisation.